-The centrepiece of the Preston Symphony Orchestra’s next concert is the world premiere of a new work about Preston itself.
+The centrepiece of the Preston Symphony Orchestra’s third concert for 2018 is the world premiere of a new work about Preston itself.
 Three composers have reflected on the sound of Preston at different times of the day.
 Luke Speedy-Hutton’s morning bustle becomes the daydreaming of William Schmidt’s afternoon, before Keyna Wilkins captures the mystery of a suburban night as trams rattle in the distance.

 Under the baton of conductor Joseph Lallo, the concert continues to explore ideas of home and away with Finlandia, the Prelude to Hansel and Gretel and Solveig’s Song sung by soprano Lee Abrahmsen, before concluding with Khachaturian’s effervescent Masquerade suite.